USS-CALLISTER/USS-CALLISTER/README.md

 # __Welcome-Aboard-The-USS-Callister.__
-Why is this here?
-Because you could say it's important.

 <img src="https://i.pinimg.com/736x/0f/0d/dc/0f0ddccbf0a77e7b948aaab03d9f21a7.jpg" alt="This may contain: a woman sitting in front of a control room filled with lots of tv screens and monitors"/>